dloscutoff/pip/Documentation/Operators.md

 <code>Q  B</code> String equal

 <code>R  T</code> Replace each occurrence in Scalar of substring or Pattern with replacement

+<code>RA T</code> Replace item at index in iterable with replacement

 <code>RC U</code> Random choice